The Woodlands Contested Divorce Attorneys

 Divorces are typically different for everyone, but many issues arise again and again in contested divorces.
 Many spouses have difficulty agreeing over the following issues:

-- Child Support Payments:Â Depending on the custodial arrangement, one parent may not want to pay child support even though they are financially able and legally obligated to do so.
-Additionally, a parent may want to use a child as leverage in negotiating terms of a divorce settlement.
-When dealing with thorny elements of the contested divorce proceedings, having a lawyer can help balance the power dynamic.
+- Child Support Payments: A parent may refuse to pay child support despite being legally responsible, depending on the custody agreement.
+Additionally, a parent may want to use a child as leverage in negotiating the terms of a divorce settlement.
+When dealing with thorny elements of contested divorce proceedings, having a lawyer can help balance the power dynamic.

 - Alimony Payments: In Texas, there are two types of alimony: contractual alimony, which the parties agree upon and is unlikely in a contested divorce scenario, and court-ordered spousal maintenance.
 In some instances a court can make a spouse involuntarily pay spousal maintenance, allowing the receiving spouse to regain their independence.
 To receive court-ordered spousal maintenance, the issues must go before a judge.